Aboriginal and Torres Strait Islander Peoples

 4. All Victorians, including those living in discrete communities, have an equal right to essential government services such as health, education, training, housing, community infrastructure, employment support, and policing.

-5. Aboriginal and Torres Strait Iander peoples should enjoy equitable outcomes in health, education and employment compared to the general population.
+5. First Nations peoples should enjoy equitable outcomes in health, education and employment compared to the general population.

-6. Victorian governments must recognise the continuing effect of past treatment of Aboriginal and Torres Strait Islander peoples and, working with the federal government to implement the recommendations of the Bringing Them Home Report, and in the spirit of the 1997 Victorian Parliamentary Apology, provide full restitution to the stolen generations.
+6. Victorian governments must recognise the continuing effect of past treatment of First Nations peoples and, working with the federal government to implement the recommendations of the Bringing Them Home Report, and in the spirit of the Victorian Government’s 1997 Apology to the Stolen Generations, provide full restitution to the stolen generations.

-7. Victorian governments must recognise the findings of the 2009 research into Aboriginal stolen wages in Victoria, make reparation through a formal apology to Aboriginal workers who had their wages withheld, acknowledge their economic contribution to the state and act to provide restorative justice to their families.
+7. Victorian governments must recognise the findings of the 2009 research into First Nations peoples’ stolen wages in Victoria, make reparation through a formal apology to First Nations workers who had their wages withheld, acknowledge their economic contribution to the state and act to provide restorative justice to their families.

-8. Since the Victorian Constitution recognises Victoria's Aboriginal peoples as the original custodians of the land, and:
+8. Since the Victorian Constitution recognises Victoria's First Nations peoples as the original custodians of the land, and –

-a) their unique status as the descendants of Victoria's first people;
+a) their unique status as the descendants of Victoria's first inhabitants;

 b) their spiritual, social, cultural and economic relationship with their traditional lands and waters within Victoria; and